FrankGrimm/node-germansentiment/README.md

 options.normalizetokens: true (default)/false - Use lowercase tokens in all cases (otherwise lookup will be case-sensitive

-options.normalizeranges: false (default)/true - Set to true to normalize value ranges to [-1:1] - this might decrease precision in some cases

 ### Test script

 To run some tests on the included analysis, simply run: